If you’re in the market for your first home an FHA mortgage is definitely worth considering.

 - Use Gifts and Borrowed Funds for Down Payment.
 Many conventional loans expect the down payment to be a show of financial investment on your part and expect the payment with your own savings and funds.
 FHA loans allow you to use gifts to fund your down payment and closing costs.
 Sellers can also contribute by paying as much as six percent of the loan amount toward your closing costs with an FHA loan.

 - Credit Flexibility.
-While conventional lenders require much higher credit scores, FHA loans have a minimum FICO score requirement of 580 in order to qualify for a 3.5 percent down payment.
-Applicants with lower credit scores may still be eligible, but they will be required to make a down payment of 10 percent.
+FHA loans have a minimum FICO score requirement of 620 in order to qualify for a 3.5 percent down payment.
+Applicants with lower credit scores may still be eligible, but they will be required to provide additional credit information called non-traditional timelines.
+These help establish a positive credit history that isn’t reported to the credit bureaus to help build what is known as a manual credit history.
 This makes FHA loans much easier to qualify for if you have some credit bumps and bruises along the way – or even if you have no established credit.

 How do You Qualify for an FHA Mortgage?